 world by storm.
 She has since won multiple Grammys and set a yet-to-be-surpassed benchmark for Idol

 success.
-So far, none of her singles have peaked at lower than second, by itself an impressive streak, but the strong sales of her four albums and omnipresence in two genres are next-to-impossible to ignore.
+So far, none of her singles have peaked at lower than second on at least one major country chart, by itself an impressive streak, but the strong sales of her four albums and omnipresence in two genres are next-to-impossible to ignore.

 She also played the role of Maria in NBC

 , to, shall we say, more mixed reviews

 - Album Title Drop: Carnival Ride contains the song "Wheel of the World", which has the line "God put us here on this carnival ride".

 - Amazing Freaking Grace: The opening lines are interpolated over the ending of "Something in the Water".

 - Beware the Nice Ones: She got surprisingly vicious about the people insulting her performance in The Sound of Music Live, essentially saying they would all go to Hell.

 - Breakup Song: "Before He Cheats" hints at this at the end ("'Cause the next time that he cheats / You know it won't be on me").